Meet Our Instructors

 Kristi is working as a K-8 Science Teacher on Special Assignment for the Bozeman School District.
-She is the President-Elect of the Montana Science Teachers Association and will represent Montana at the National Science Teachers Congress this July 2019.
+She is the President-Elect of the Montana Science Teachers Association and represented Montana at the National Science Teachers Congress in July 2019.

 Science has always been one of Kristi’s favorite subjects, both as a learner and a teacher.
-This is her third year teaching at Montana Learning Center.
-Kristi says, “My favorite way to learn about science is to DO science and Montana Learning Center is the perfect place for kids and adults to experience science together.”
+This is her fourth year teaching at the Montana Learning Center.
+Kristi says, “My favorite way to learn about science is to DO science and the Montana Learning Center is the perfect place for kids and adults to experience science together.”

-She lives in Bozeman, Montana with her husband Eric and two children, Keelan and Kenna, who can’t wait to attend Montana Learning Center every summer.
+She lives in Bozeman, Montana with her husband Eric and two children, Keelan and Kenna, who can’t wait to attend summer camps at the Montana Learning Center every summer.